 - 2.3.1 The Chief Executive will monitor and ensure compliance with directions on NHS security management. - 2.3.2 The Board shall nominate a suitable person to carry out the duties of the Local Security Management Specialist (LSMS). - 2.3.3 The Chief Executive has overall responsibility for controlling and coordinating security.
-However, key tasks are delegated by the Chief Executive to the Director responsible for Security Management (SMD) and the appointed Local Security Management Specialist (LSMS).

-- 2.3.4 The LSMS shall work with the staff in NHS Counter Fraud Authority. - 2.3.5 The LSMS will provide a written report, at least annually, to the Audit and Risk Committee on security management work within the Trust.
+However, key tasks are delegated by the Chief Executive to the Director responsible for Security Management (SMD) and the appointed Local Security Management Specialist (LSMS). - 2.3.4 The LSMS shall work with the staff in NHS Counter Fraud Authority. - 2.3.5 The LSMS will provide a written report, at least annually, to the Audit and Risk Committee on security management work within the Trust.

-2.4 Director of Finance
+2.4 Chief Finance Officer

-- 2.4.1 The Director of Finance is responsible for; - (a) ensuring there are arrangements to review, evaluate and report on the effectiveness of internal financial control including the establishment of an effective internal audit function; - (b) ensuring that the internal audit is adequate and meets the mandatory audit standards; - (c) deciding at what stage to involve the police in cases of fraud, misappropriation, and other irregularities; - (d) ensuring that an annual internal audit report is prepared for the consideration of the Audit and Risk Committee and the Board.
-The report must cover: - (i) a clear statement on the effectiveness of internal control, - (ii) major internal financial control weaknesses discovered, - (iii) progress on the implementation of internal audit recommendations, - (iv) progress against plan over the previous year, - (v) strategic audit plan covering the coming three years, - (vi) a detailed plan for the coming year. - 2.4.2 The Director of Finance or designated auditors are entitled without necessarily giving prior notice to require and receive: - (a) access to all records, documents and correspondence relating to any financial or other relevant transactions, including documents of a confidential nature; - (b) access at all reasonable times to any land, premises or employee of the Trust; - (c) the production of any cash, stores or other property of the Trust under an employee's control; and - (d) explanations concerning any matter under investigation.
+- 2.4.1 The Chief Finance Officer is responsible for; - (a) Ensuring there are arrangements to review, evaluate and report on the effectiveness of internal financial control including the establishment of an effective internal audit function; - (b) Ensuring that the internal audit is adequate and meets the mandatory audit standards; - (c) Deciding at what stage to involve the police in cases of fraud, misappropriation, and other irregularities; - (d) Ensuring that an annual internal audit report is prepared for the consideration of the Audit and Risk Committee and the Board.
+The report must cover: - (i) a clear statement on the effectiveness of internal control, - (ii) major internal financial control weaknesses discovered, - (iii) progress on the implementation of internal audit recommendations, - (iv) progress against plan over the previous year, - (v) Strategic audit plan covering the coming three years, - (vi) a detailed plan for the coming year. - 2.4.2 The Chief Finance Officer or designated auditors are entitled without necessarily giving prior notice to require and receive: - (a) Access to all records, documents and correspondence relating to any financial or other relevant transactions, including documents of a confidential nature; - (b) Access at all reasonable times to any land, premises or employee of the Trust; - (c) The production of any cash, stores or other property of the Trust under an employee's control; and - (d) Explanations concerning any matter under investigation.